 Users who wish to use the stablecoin, but do not wish to create a collateralized loan, are able to use the stablecoin as a normal cryptocurrency.
 They can purchase stablecoins from other users on the stablecoin’s network, such as those users who created collateralized loan accounts, and then sell or trade the stablecoins at will.

-Stablecoins Can Provide a Layer of Simplicity to the Komodo Ecosystem
+Stablecoins: A Layer of Simplicity For the Komodo Ecosystem

-Through these features, the Pegs and Prices Modules bring a new and valuable offering to the Komodo ecosystem.
+Through these features, the Pegs and Prices Contracts bring a new and valuable offering to the Komodo ecosystem.

 Entrepreneurs Have the Option of Stability